91st Missile Wing LGM-30 Minuteman missile launch sites: Overview

 In November 1962, the 455th Strategic Missile Wing was the fourth United States Air Force LGM-30 Minuteman ICBM wing, the third with the LGM-30B Minuteman I. In 1962 and 1963 150 missiles were deployed to silos controlled by three squadrons of 455th in North Dakota.
 On 25 June 1968 the 91st Bombardment Wing was reassigned to Minot AFB from Glasgow AFB, Montana which was closed and assumed control of the three Minuteman squadrons of the 455th.
 The senior 91st SMW had organizational roots dating from World War II and had been deployed from Glasgow AFB to Southeast Asia, where it had been flying combat missions with the B-52 Stratofortress during the Vietnam War.
 The 455th SMW was inactivated.

 Between April 1970 and December 1971 the Minuteman I ICBMs were replaced with the LGM-30G Minuteman III.
-All of the 91st Wing's Minuteman III missiles were reduced from three warheads to a single warhead by START I between 1991-2001.
+All of the 91st Wing's Minuteman III missiles were reduced from three warheads to a single warhead by START I between 1991 and 2001.
 The three active squadrons are commanded by the 91st Operations Group.